 Unfortunately it is a matter of fact that the personal safety and well-being of police officers is much more in the public eye, than the important service our prison officers provide and the dangers these professionals face every single day.
 Somehow this is a little understandable (but wrong), as the public is certainly more keen to see police officers patrolling their neighbourhood and giving them a certain sense of security.
 Prison officers on the other hand are much more ‘out of sight’ end hence they do get forgotten a lot.
 I don’t know, but can you see the general public discussing the safety of prison officers, can you?
 But, don’t prison officers deserve at least the same support, attention and respect like other frontline public services?

-Body armour for prison officers in general is not about eliminating the risk of workplace violence related injuries, but about effectively reducing the risk within an environment where a risk has been identified.
+Stab resistant vests or body armour for prison officers in general are not about eliminating the risk of workplace violence related injuries, but about effectively reducing the risk within an environment where a risk has been identified.

 I see the question about body armour for prison officers is being very similar to us wearing a seat belt in our car.
 We don’t use a seat belt today because we know for sure we have an accident today.
 Neither do we use a seat belt because we are scared, paranoid, or worried that we might have a crash today.
 No, not at all, the reason why we wear a seat belt is that we do understand that we have a much higher chance of survival in case someone is drunk, plays on his mobile phone or is otherwise distracted and crashes into our car, despite our own exceptional and advanced driving skills we might be able to claim.